Unique-maximum and conflict-free colorings for hypergraphs and tree graphs: Tree graphs

-We will try to find either a long path or a deep binary tree in every tree with high UM.
-For this, we need the notion of $UM$-critical trees and their characterization from \cite{orderedcoloring}.
+We will try to find either a long path or a subdivision of a deep complete binary tree in every tree with high UM chromatic number.
+For this, we need the notion of UM-critical trees and their characterization from \cite{orderedcoloring}.

-\begin{defi} A graph is \emph{UM-critical}, if the UM of any of its subgraphs is smaller than its UM.

-We also say that a graph is \emph{$k$-UM-critical}, if it is UM-critical and its UM equals $k$. \end{defi}
+\begin{defi} A graph is \emph{UM-critical}, if the UM chromatic number of any of its subgraphs is smaller than its UM chromatic number.
+We also say that a graph is \emph{$k$-UM-critical}, if it is UM-critical and its UM chromatic number equals $k$. \end{defi}

-\begin{ex} $K_k$ and the path with $2^{k-1}$ vertices are both $k$-UM-critical.
+\begin{example} The complete graph $K_k$ and the path with $2^{k-1}$ vertices are both $k$-UM-critical.
 For $k\le 3$ there is a unique $k$-UM-critical tree, the path with $2^{k-1}$ vertices.
-The graph with $8$ vertices that is obtained by connecting two middle vertices of two paths with $4$ vertices is $4$-UM-critical and its CF is $3$.
-(This is the smallest tree where the CF and UM chromatic numbers differ.) \end{ex}
+Consider the following tree $T$ on $8$ vertices: Take two copies of $P_4$ and draw an edge from an internal vertex of one $P_4$ to an internal vertex of the other $P_4$.
+Tree $T$ is $4$-UM-critical and $\CF(T)=3$. ($T$ is the smallest tree where the CF and UM chromatic numbers differ.) \end{example}

-\begin{thm}[Theorem 2.1 in \cite{orderedcoloring}] For $k > 1$, a tree is $k$-UM-critical if and only if it has an edge that connects two $(k-1)$-UM-critical trees. \end{thm}
+\begin{theorem}[Theorem 2.1 in \cite{orderedcoloring}] For $k > 1$, a tree is $k$-UM-critical if and only if it has an edge that connects two $(k-1)$-UM-critical trees. \end{theorem}

-The proof of the theorem can be found in \cite{orderedcoloring} or the interested reader can devise it herself.

 \begin{remark} A $k$-UM-critical tree has exactly $2^{k-1}$ vertices and the connecting edge must always be the central edge of the tree.
 This implies that there is a unique way to partition the vertices of the $k$-UM-critical tree to two sets of vertices, each inducing a $(k-1)$-UM-critical tree, and so on. \end{remark}